Four Worlds: Meaning

 The Book of Job states that "from my flesh I see God".
 In Kabbalah and Hasidism this is understood to refer to the correspondence between the "Divine psychology" of the Four Worlds and the Sephirot, with human psychology and the Sephirot in the soul of man.
 From understanding the Kabbalistic description of the human soul, we can grasp the meaning of the Divine scheme.
 Ultimately, this is seen as the reason that God chose to emanate His Divinity through the 10 Sephirot, and chose to create the corresponding chain of four Worlds (called the "Seder hishtalshelus"-"order of development").
 He could have chosen to bridge the infinite gap between the Ein Sof and our World by a leap of Divine decree.
 Instead the Sephirot and Four Worlds allow man to understand Divinity through Divine manifestation, by understanding himself.
 The verse in Genesis of this correspondence also describes the feminine half of Creation: (Genesis 1:27) "So God created man in His own image, in the image of God created He him, male and female created He them".
 Consequently, some of the sefirot are feminine, and the Shechina (immanent Divine presence) is seen as feminine.
 It is the intimate relationship between the Divine scheme of Four Worlds and man, that allows man's ascent more easily to Divine consciousness (see Dveikus).

+Explained in theosophical and anthroposophical terms

+Rudolf Steiner was one of first occultists who managed to write and describe higher worlds due to his exact clairvoyance; however was not the only one who brought that to public eye.

+He borrowed the terms from East, because such terms were never developed in western culture.